 Uddiyana Bandha Kriya- Flying Lock

 Uddiyana – Upward Flying, Bandha – Lock / Seal

 The locks or bandhas we used in yoga are contractions that we use to direct or conserve energy within the body.
-The Kriya Uddiyana Bandha is different from the Uddiyana Bandha we use within the Ashtanga Vinyasa Practice, it is much stronger and requires you to hold the breath, rather than the muscular lifting contraction performed during asana.
-This is one of the only methods in Yoga for stretching the diaphragms and keeping it healthy along with the other benefits from Agnisar.
+The Kriya Uddiyana Bandha is different from the Uddiyana Bandha we use within the Ashtanga Vinyasa Practice, it is much stronger and requires you to hold your breath, rather than the muscular lifting contraction performed during asana.
+This is one of the only methods in Yoga for stretching the diaphragms and keeping them healthy along with the other benefits of Agnisar.
 You will need to learn this position before being able to attempt Nauli or Agnisar, as they both start from here.